 With miles of shoreline and gentle waves, Carolina Beach is one of the best beaches near Raleigh and offers plenty of water based activities that include surfing, shelling, and fishing (especially off the Carolina Beach Fishing Pier).

 If you don’t feel like getting wet, lay out your towel or beach chair, read a book or listen to music and just unplug from the city life you left behind.

 The north end of the beach tends to be more local and has less sand to relax on and a rock wall protecting the homes from washing away, but it’s a great place to escape the crowds when the tide is lower.

-If you’re interested in surfing lessons, the Tony Silvagni Surf School is highly recommended.
+If you’re interested in doing some surfing lessons, the Tony Silvagni Surf School is highly recommended.

 One of the top things to do in Carolina beach is explore the 761-acre Carolina Beach State Park and its nine miles of hiking trails.